mlabs-haskell/cardano.nix/docs/getting-started/deploy.md

 `nix run .#vm`

-This machine is set up just like the one in [Running a VM](vm), but can be customized.
+This machine is set up just like the one in [Run a VM](../vm), but can be customized.

 ### Look around